 Although there are only 3 items in the checklist, you need to do a bit of analysis before having a clear picture about your off-site SEO current state.

-You can find out about your incoming links either by using a tool like SEMRUSH or by using the ‘Links to your site’ report from Google webmaster tools.
+You can find out about your incoming links either by using a tool like SEMRUSH or by using the ‘Links to your site’ report from Google Search console.

 - How many unique domains are linking to you?

 - Which of these domains are considered trusted domains?

 - How many links are pointing to your home page and how many links to your internal pages?

 - Which of your pages have the most incoming links?

 - What percentage of the links is keyword based?

 - What is the ‘toxic score’ of each link?